benc-uk/vuego-demoapp/README.md

 - The Frontend is a SPA written in Vue.js 3.
 It uses [Bootstrap 5](https://getbootstrap.com/) and [Font Awesome](https://fontawesome.com/).
 In addition [Gauge.js](http://bernii.github.io/gauge.js/) is used for the dials in the monitoring view
 - The Go component is a Go HTTP server based on the std http package and using [gopsutils](https://github.com/shirou/gopsutil) for monitoring metrics, and [Gorilla Mux](https://github.com/gorilla/mux) for routing

+Features:

+- System status / information view
+- Geolocated weather info (from OpenWeather API)
+- Realtime monitoring and metric view
+- Support for user authentication with Azure AD and MSAL
+- Prometheus metrics
+- API for generating CPU load, and allocating memory

 ![screenshot](https://user-images.githubusercontent.com/14982936/112730706-e77c1800-8f2a-11eb-880d-6f2298fd49b3.png)
 ![screenshot](https://user-images.githubusercontent.com/14982936/112730741-23af7880-8f2b-11eb-8b61-7b9c88766182.png)